Chris Watts set to be sentenced to life in prison for murder of wife, daughters

+KUSA — The question of what led Chris Watts to commit a crime that a Weld County judge called the “most inhumane and vicious” he has ever seen may never be answered.

-KUSA — Chris Watts has been formally sentenced to life in prison following a hearing that included emotional testimony from the family that is still reeling from the senseless murders of his wife, Shannan and their two young daughters Bella, 4, and Celeste, 3.
+What will no longer be a mystery is the 33-year-old’s fate.
+Chris Watts was formally sentenced Monday to three consecutive life sentences plus 84 years for the murders of his pregnant wife Shannan and their young daughters Bella, 4, and Celeste, 3.

-“This is perhaps the most inhumane and vicious crime that I have handled out of the thousands of cases that I have seen,” Judge Marcelo Kopcow said.

-Chris Watts’ sentence was not a mystery.
-Earlier this month, he agreed to a plea deal that would grant him life in prison.
-In exchange, the 33-year-old will not face the possibility of the death penalty.
+“I’ve heard people say ‘you’re not a monster,’” Shannan’s father Frank Rzucek said, his voice at times shaking as he addressed the court.
+“No you are not.
+You’re an evil monster.”

+Chris Watts pleaded guilty to all nine counts he was charged with earlier this month.
+In exchange, prosecutors agreed not to seek the death penalty against him.

 “I’ve heard people say, ‘You’re not a monster,’” said Shannan’s father Frank Rzucek, at times breaking down during his victim’s impact statement.
 “No. you are not.
 You’re an evil monster.”